rackerlabs/docs-dedicated-networking/load-balancer/adx-v2/api-docs/api-operations/load-balancer-v2.rst

       "timestamp": "2015-04-01T10:05:01.55Z",
     }

-Remove node from virtual IP configuration
+Remove node from Virtual IP configuration
 -----------------------------------------

-Use the virtual IP node configuration operations to add or remove a specified node from the virtual IP configuration.
+Use the Virtual IP node configuration operations to add or remove a specified node from the Virtual IP configuration.

 *When assigning a node to a virtual, this field is required: account\_number*